tokio-rs/website/content/blog/2019-08-tracing.md

 ## Why do we need another logging library?

-Rust already has a robust logging ecosystem based around the [`log`][log-crates] crate's logging facade &mdash; there's `env_logger`, `fern`, and several other libraries to choose from.
-So why is `tracing` necessary, and what benefit does it provide that these existing libraries don't?
+Rust already has a robust logging ecosystem based around the [log][log-crates] crate's logging facade, with libraries such as `env_logger` and `fern` in widespread use.
+This raises reasonable questions&ndash; why is `tracing` necessary, and what benefit does it provide that existing libraries don't?
 To answer these questions, we need to consider the challenges introduced by diagnostics in asynchronous systems.

-In synchronous code, we can simply log individual messages as we flow through our program, and expect them to be printed out in order.
+In synchronous code, we can simply log individual messages as the program executes, and expect them to be printed in order.
 A programmer can interpret the logs fairly easily, since the log records are output sequentially.
 For example, in a synchronous system, if I see a group of log messages like this:

 ```plain
 DEBUG server: accepted connection from 106.42.126.8:56975